Daniel-418/alx-low_level_programming/0x14-bit_manipulation/README.md

-README for the 0x14-bit_manipulation project in ALX
+Readme for the bit manipulation project